 If you’ve been diagnosed with schizophrenia, you will almost certainly be offered antipsychotic medication.
 But it’s important to understand that medication is just one component of schizophrenia treatment.

-- You should not have to put up with disabling side effects.
+You should not have to put up with disabling side effects.
 Schizophrenia medication can have very unpleasant—even disabling—side effects such as drowsiness, lack of energy, uncontrollable movements, weight gain, and sexual dysfunction.
-Your quality of life is important, so talk to your doctor if you or your family member is bothered by side effects.
-Lowering your dose or switching medications may help.
+Your quality of life is important, so talk to your doctor if you’re bothered by side effects.

 The two main groups of medications used for the treatment of schizophrenia are the older or “typical” antipsychotic medications and the newer “atypical” antipsychotic medications.

-The typical antipsychotics are the oldest antipsychotic medications and have a successful track record in the treatment of hallucinations, paranoia, and other psychotic symptoms.
-However, they are prescribed less frequently today because of the neurological side effects, known as extrapyramidal symptoms, they often cause.
+The typical antipsychotics are the older medications and have a successful track record in treating hallucinations, paranoia, and other psychotic symptoms.
+However, they are prescribed less frequently today because of neurological side effects, known as extrapyramidal symptoms, which include:

-When the typical antipsychotics are taken long-term for the treatment of schizophrenia, there is a risk that tardive dyskinesia will develop.
-Tardive dyskinesia involves involuntary muscle movements, usually of the tongue or mouth.
-In addition to facial tics, tardive dyskinesia may also involve random, uncontrolled movements of the hands, feet, trunk, or other limbs.
-According to the National Alliance on Mental Illness, the risk of developing tardive dyskinesia is 5 percent per year with the typical antipsychotics.
+When typical antipsychotics are taken long-term for schizophrenia treatment, there is a risk of developing tardive dyskinesia.
+This can cause involuntary facial tics, usually of the tongue or mouth, or random, uncontrolled muscle movements of the hands, feet, limbs, or trunk.
+According to the National Alliance on Mental Illness, the risk of developing tardive dyskinesia with the typical antipsychotics is 5 percent per year.

 |Typical antipsychotics (1st generation)||Atypical antipsychotics (2nd generation)|